 They make brief stops every few hours for people who need some fresh air.
-If you want more personal space, you can choose ” the 3 seat bus”, which only has 3 seats per row instead of 4.
-Those luxury seats usually have a big “shades” which make your seats look like a capsule hotel ( even includes a blanket and a pillow).
+If you want more personal space, you can choose ” the 3 seat bus”, which only has 3 seats per row, with a space between each seat, instead of 4 seats.
+Those luxury seats usually have a big “shades” which make your seats look like a capsule hotel (even includes a blanket and a pillow).

 There are many choices.
 Most of the long-distance buses leave late at night and arrive early in the morning at their destination.
 It’s perfect if you can make a head start on the traveling schedule while sleeping overnight on the bus.